Hopson97/Mall-Map-Dashboard/README.md

 2. A legend, mapping the category names to their colours.

-The bottom panel displays commericals.
+The bottom and final panel displays commericals.
 When there are more than 4 commericals, this panel will infinitly scroll, as to show the user every advert currently being ran through the shopping center.

+These panels use the JSON files in the `/server/data/` directory.
+I have also provided sample data, which can be found in the `sample-data` directory at the project root, which can be used to replace some of the server data.

 ## Libraries Used